-Though the full details of the bill are not yet available, the legislation does not appear to impact a shipper’s selection of a carrier which may lead to a higher level of so called “dispatch services” deployed by smaller carriers and owner-operators.
-The other current challenge are carriers being rated.
-Currently 85% of carriers are unrated carriers.
+Though the full details of the bill are not yet available, the legislation does not appear to impact a shipper’s selection of a carrier which may lead to a higher level of so-called “dispatch services” deployed by smaller carriers and owner-operators.
+The other current challenge is carriers being rated.
+Currently, 85% of carriers are unrated carriers.
 Couple the lack of funding to rate carriers with the ease of entry to become a new carrier with authority within weeks, and you have a regulatory challenge in supporting future safety measures in the carrier industry.

 Keeping all of us up at night is the X factor: COVID-19.
 The supply chain challenge is the recent infection trend and its impact on supply chains as we work to deliver some normalcy to our purchasing patterns or predict inventory needs based on sales projections.
 Both of which can be thrown out as the pandemic attempts to gain a hold over our daily lives once again.